-C files I/O functions handles data on secondary storage device, such as a hard disk.
+C files I/O functions handle data on a secondary storage device, such as a hard disk.

 C File Operations

-There are five major operations that can be performed on a file are:
+Five major operations can be performed on file are:

 - Creation of a new file.